Overview

 values can come directly from the recommendation API result.

-Savings
+Savings (First Year)

-($), the average monthly usage_cost after usage_cost_after
+($), the bill after bill_after

-($), and the average monthly savings savings
+($), and the savings savings